Jaguars’ Minshew magic is real

 A system quarterback?

 While Minshew also possesses other skills — good pocket movement, a feel for pressure and a toughness in the pocket — not everyone is sold on him.
-Many of the Jaguars’ best plays are schemed by DeFilippo, including the opening touchdown against the Panthers where a route put the free safety in a bind to make a decision.
+Many of the Jaguars’ best plays are expertly schemed by DeFilippo.
 And opposing defenses will have answers for him the more they see him on film.

 “You know, he’s an interesting guy: average physical profile (6-foot-1, 225 pounds), unassuming physical traits and measurables as well as arm talent,” said a senior personnel executive for an AFC team.
 “But he just knows how to play the position — good instincts, anticipates, mental awareness, appears tough and competitive.
 But it’s a small sample size.
 Let’s see where he’s at come November.”